AKROGIS/AnimalMovement/Documentation/Documentation.rst

 There are primarily two was to identify bad locations in ArcMap.

 1. Visual Review.
 Some bad fixes are visually obvious when reviewing the movement vectors.
-   These will show up as a spike from and immediatly returning to a cluster of locations.
+   These will show up as a spike from and immediately returning to a cluster of locations.

 .. image:: images/ArcMapTools_HideLocations.png